-The ten-week Go4SET project, entitled ‘My Technology My Money!’, saw a large number of secondary school pupils participating.
-The challenge, run by the Engineering Development Trust (EDT), not only promoted STEM subjects but it also presented pupils with an opportunity to be mentored by industry professionals and to showcase their projects to an Assessment Panel consisting of representatives from MasterCard, Symantec, Laing O’Rourke, Lloyds and UCL.
+70 pupils from a large number UK secondary schools took part in the ten-week Go4SET 2017 project.
+The challenge, run by the Engineering Development Trust (EDT), not only promoted STEM subjects but it also presented pupils with an opportunity to be mentored by industry professionals and to showcase their projects to an Assessment Panel consisting of representatives from TFL, Network Rail, and TCS.

-In recognition of the importance of promoting STEM subjects, the University of Westminster is sponsoring a new University Technical College (UTC), named Sir Simon Milton Westminster UTC, in the heart of London’s West End, which will open its doors for 14–18 year olds in 2017.
+In recognition of the importance of promoting STEM subjects, the University of Westminster is sponsoring a new University Technical College (UTC), named Sir Simon Milton Westminster UTC, in the heart of London’s West End, which opened its doors for 14–18 year olds in 2017.
 An unrivalled Employer Alliance, consisting of Network Rail (lead employer partner), Transport for London, BT Fleet, Land Securities, Crossrail, Alstom and Sir Robert McAlpine, supports this development through contributions to curriculum design in transport engineering and construction engineering and management.
-In 2017, the UTC will admit 225 pupils from across London, with 75 joining Year 10 and 150 joining Year 12.